 How it Works

-The Foundation does not cover the cost of flights or transport to OR Tambo, any alcoholic or soft drinks, branded merchandise or curios (the camp stocks a reasonable selection of beers, wines, spirits, fizzy drinks, mineral water, branded clothing and curios which can be purchased on site – cash only) or any additional nights that you plan to stay in South Africa.
+The Foundation does not cover the cost of flights or transport to OR Tambo, the National Park entrance fees, any alcoholic or soft drinks, branded merchandise or curios (the camp stocks a reasonable selection of beers, wines, spirits, fizzy drinks, mineral water, branded clothing and curios which can be purchased on site – cash only) or any additional nights that you plan to stay in South Africa.

 All additional funds raised will be re-invested in to local projects within the communities that the Foundation operates in, supporting local schools, hospitals and conservation efforts.